 6. Access to the funds

 Unfortunately the non pension holder or beneficiary of the split is subject to the same rules as the pension holder and can only access the funds in the same circumstances.
 For simplicity sake no access until 55 years old.
-Currently that access is 30% of the pension pot soon to be reduced to 9% after 1 December 2016.
-If the pension holder is over 55 they have access to some of the pension so some cash may be available for distribution under the terms of the split.
+Currently you can access the funds from age 55 (potential rising to age 57 in 2028).

 What next?
 If you are caught up in a pension split or have friends or family that need help navigating the process contact us and ask for our specialist in pension sharing orders.